-- a.
-To introduce the students to the basic elements of poetry, including the stylistic and rhetorical devices employed in poetry, and to various genres of poetry. - b.
-To facilitate students to attain various perspective in reading poetry like gender, race, caste, ethnicity, religion, region, environment and nation. - c.
-To familiarize the learners with different forms of poetry written in British and American literature. - d.
-To create an awareness among the learners about different forms and themes of poetry produced across the globe in the history of literature.
+- Outline the basic elements of poetry, the stylistic and rhetorical devices and various genres of poetry. - Analyze and identify the trends in poetry and the linguistic structures of poetic texts. - Discover various perspectives in reading poetry like gender, race, caste, ethnicity, religion, region, environment and nation. - Define different forms of poetry in British and American literature and classify different forms and themes of poetry across the globe in the history of literature. - Appreciate poetry as an art form.

-Module 1: 16 hrs

-Module 2: 40 hrs

-Module 3: 30 hrs

-Module 4: 10 hrs
+Module 1:16 hrsModule 2:40 hrsModule 3:30 hrsModule 4:10 hrs

-Evaluation: 12 hours

-Total 108 hours
+Evaluation: 12 hours Total 108 hours